 This document assumes that you have already successfully registered your chosen nickname with NickServ, and will not cover the steps required to do so.
 A document explaining the registration process is available at http://docs.dal.net/docs/nsemail.html.

 NickServ permits users to 'register' a nickname, and stop others from using that nick.
 NickServ allows the owner of a nick to disconnect another user who is using the nick.
-If a registered nick is not used by the owner for 30 days, NickServ will drop it, leaving it up for grabs by another user.
+Nicknames will no longer expire after 30 days.
+Instead, they will be marked as "Inactive".
+Please visit https://www.dal.net/news/shownews.php?id=137 for more information

 When registering a nick, you are taking advantage of a free service provided by the DALnet IRC network.
 Please don't register more nicks than you will be able to use, or register a nick for the sole purpose of preventing others from using it.